unboxed/unboxed.co/source/news/2017-03-03-event-kickstarting-your-innovation-to-discover-and-validate-new-product-ideas.md

 <a href="https://www.eventbrite.co.uk/e/kickstarting-your-innovation-to-discover-and-validate-new-product-ideas-tickets-32328835417?ref=ebtn" target="_blank"><img src="https://www.eventbrite.co.uk/custombutton?eid=32328835417" alt="Eventbrite - Kickstarting your innovation to discover and validate new product ideas" /></a>

 Innovation can be a tough nut to crack if your organisation has a largely traditional mindset.
-Ideas for new market-changing products is what teams are striving towards delivering, but these very rarely gather enough momentum to be anything more than just great ideas.<br/>
+Ideas for new market-changing products are what teams are striving towards delivering, but these very rarely gather enough momentum to be anything more than just great ideas.<br/>

 Time, budget and effort are all used up but the big questions still remain: “What do our customers want from our next product offering?” and “How do we get this into their hands?”.<br/>